 A study of elements of NT Greek with emphasis on grammar, syntax and vocabulary.
+Offered Every Fall Semester as an Intensive Course and vocabulary.
 Offered Every Fall Semester as an Intensive Course

 BI 5333 Elementary NT Greek II

 A continuation of BI 5332-A study of elements of NT Greek with emphasis on grammar, syntax